 While visiting, check out the accommodations in nearby Mariposa, including cabin rentals and Yosemite hotels and motels, then rustle up some grub at local Yosemite restaurants.

 Welcome spring with a glass of your favorite chardonnay or zin at one of our Yosemite Mariposa wineries.
 Mariposa wineries are particular favorites of visitors and locals alike, with Butterfly Creek Winery near Bootjack and Casto Oaks in Mount Bullion leading the way.

 Mariposa Butterfly Creek Winery

 Picture this: it’s a gorgeous day in Yosemite, and you spend it gently riding through the valley on horseback taking in the sights, sounds and smells of spring.
 It’s easy to make this dream a reality with the multiple Yosemite horseback riding options on offer throughout Yosemite Mariposa County.
-Our new guide helps you find the perfect equestrian adventure – from authentic, pioneer experiences at Yosemite Trails Saddle to easy trail rides from Big Trees Lodge Stable to longer jaunts with Mariposa Mountain Riders.
+Our new guide helps you find the perfect equestrian adventure – from authentic, pioneer experiences at Yosemite Trails Saddle to easy trail rides from Wawona Stable to longer jaunts with Mariposa Mountain Riders.

 With creeks raging from record snowfall, now’s the time to get in touch with your inner prospector, grab a pan and start searching for gold.
 Our guide to Yosemite gold panning will show you the ins and outs of this time-honored hobby, from locations where you can pan for free to those that give you access to prime spots for a cost.
 Good luck!